BassT23/Proxmox/README.md

 Kali is handled by the Ultimate Updater as a Debian-based system and uses `apt` for update checks and updates.

+### Windows VMs

+Windows VMs can use the QEMU Guest Agent and the built-in Windows PowerShell and Windows Update APIs.
+The VM must provide both a working QEMU Guest Agent and the `guest-exec` capability; a successful agent ping alone is not enough.
+No SSH, WinRM, additional agent, or PowerShell module is required.
+Updates are started through the node-local session-independent job runner, so the client connection may be closed after the job has started.

+The updater reports whether Windows requires a reboot, but never reboots the VM automatically.
+This first Windows path does not use `winget` and does not force Windows feature upgrades.

 # Update the script:
 `update -up`